K6JRF's Page

 Click on any image to enlarge

 San Diego has been fairly arid in the past few years.
-The rainfall totals are particularly low an my neighor and I could see that water restrictions were on the way to becoming 'law'.
-So we beat the rush and had artifical turf installed.
+The rainfall totals are particularly low an my neighbor and I could see that water restrictions were on the way to becoming 'law'.
+So we beat the rush and had artificial turf installed.

 The project was started and completed by Forever Lawn in San Diego.
 The selling point was the "look" of the grass.
 It has embedded "thatch", a brown colored grass.
 It looks real b/c that's what real grass does.
 I can add, it's was one of the best things that we did since currently there's grass watering restrictions in effect!